Floer theory and flips: Broken maps

 where the supremum is taken over the set of all non-negative $C^\infty$ functions

 with compact support. \item {\rm (Hofer energy)} The {\em Hofer energy} of a holomorphic map $ u = (\phi,v): (C,j) \to (\R \times Z,J)$ is (\cite[5.3]{bo:com}) is the sum

-\item {\rm (Generalization to manifolds with cylindrical ends)} Suppose that $X^\circ$ is a symplectic manifold with cylindrical end modelled on $\R_{> 0} \times \Z$.
-The vertical energy is defined as before in \eqref{alphaen} and the Hofer energy of a map $u: C^\circ \to X^\circ$ from a surface $C^\circ$ with cylindrical ends to $X^\circ$ is defined by dividing $X^\circ$ into a compact piece $X^{\on{com}}$ and a cylindrical end $\R_{\ge 0} \times Z$, and defining
+\item {\rm (Generalization to manifolds with cylindrical ends)} Suppose that $X^\circ$ is a symplectic manifold with cylindrical end modelled on $\R_{> 0} \times Z$. \llabel{Zfix} The vertical energy $E^v(u)$ is defined as before in \eqref{alphaen}.
+The Hofer energy $E(u)$ of a map $u: C^\circ \to X^\circ$ from a surface $C^\circ$ with cylindrical ends to $X^\circ$ is defined by dividing $X^\circ$ into a compact piece $X^{\on{com}}$ and a cylindrical end \llabel{Rfix} diffeomorphic to $\R_{> 0} \times Z$.
+Then we set

 \end{enumerate} \end{definition}